spatie/image-optimizer/README.md

    ->optimize($pathToImage);
 ```

 A logger is a class that implements `Psr\Log\LoggerInterface`.
 A good logging library that's fully compliant is [Monolog](https://github.com/Seldaek/monolog).
-The package will write the to log which `Optimizers` are used, which command
+The package will write the to log which `Optimizers` are used, which commands are executed and their output.

 ## Changelog